 - Tell someone you trust.

-Reach out to a trusted friend or family member, or to RCIS’s 24-hour hotline.
+Reach out to a trusted friend or family member, or to RCIS’s 24-hour helpline.
 Having support can make a difference and help you to heal.

 If someone has asked you for help in the aftermath of a sexual assault, this page may be helpful for you: Help a Loved One